-How to look up a nonprofit using the IRS Tax Exempt Organization Search (TEOS)
+How to find information about a nonprofit using the IRS Tax Exempt Organization Search (TEOS)

 Have you ever wanted to learn some basic information about a nonprofit, such as who sits on the board, how much money it generates, or where the money goes?
 The IRS Tax Exempt Organization Search (TEOS) is a valuable website for persons interested in basic information about a tax-exempt organization and includes information about its board of directors and, for larger organizations, its financial information.